 March Madness brings a load of exciting basketball games and the opportunity to throw a fantastic party.
 If you plan to host a get-together for the big event year then here are a few March Madness party ideas that will make your party a “slam-dunk”.
 Be sure to browse our sporty basketball party invitations to help you set the tone of your March Madness party.

-March Madness Party Ideas
+March Madness Party Invitations

 - Since its a casual party you could invite people with just a phone call.

-- If you want to send an online party invitation, there are a lot of March madness party themes to choose from.
+- If you want to send an online party invitation, there are a lot of March Madness party themes to choose from.

 - If you want to try something different then create invitations shaped like basketball.

-March Madness Party Decorations:
+March Madness Party Decorations

-- Part of the madness of March madness is the excitement of tracking which teams will make it to the Final Four.
+- Part of the madness of March Madness is the excitement of tracking which teams will make it to the Final Four.
 Get a large piece of poster board and draw all the brackets starting with the initial 65 teams.
 Streamers, basketball-shaped helium balloons and school pendants can help dress up your TV room.
 Add some foam basketballs and hoops to complete the look.

 - Support your favorite team, even if they didn’t make it to the championship game, by donning their colors.